julien6387/supvisors/README.md

 * a new web-based dashboard that replaces the default dashboard of Supervisor and allows to control all the Supervisor instances declared,
 * an extended XML-RPC API to control applications and processes over the multiple Supervisor instances,
-* a notification interface to get the events from multiple Supervisor instances on a `PyZmq` socket.
+* a notification interface to get the events from multiple Supervisor instances on a `websocket` or on a `PyZmq` socket.

 A set of application and program rules can be added to manage:
 * the starting sequence of the applications,